sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 for _, payload := range incoming {
     // Reuses the underlying pre-allocated memory arena msg := shared.NewMessage(mType)
     _ = proto.Unmarshal(payload, msg)

     route(msg)    // Note: Must be handled synchronously and complete before Free() shared.Free() // Recycles the arena back to the pool }
 ```

 {{% warning-box %}}
-**Critical Memory Reuse Warning**: Because the data fields in `msg` are backed by the pre-allocated pool's memory arena, any references to those fields become invalid (and will read corrupted data or panic) after `shared.Free()` is called.
+Because the data fields in `msg` are backed by the pre-allocated pool's memory arena, any references to those fields become invalid (and will read corrupted data or panic) after `shared.Free()` is called.
 The processing pipeline must handle the message completely synchronously (e.g., no asynchronous routing, lazy field reading, or passing to background goroutines) before the arena is recycled.
 {{% /warning-box %}}

 ---

 ## Dynamic Reflection in Practice

 To see how `dynamicpb` and `hyperpb` compare in code, we can use the classic ConnectRPC/Buf [Eliza service](https://buf.build/connectrpc/eliza) schema.

 A complete set of runnable examples is available in the [dynamic-protobuf-in-go/go](https://github.com/sudorandom/kmcd.dev/tree/main/content/posts/2026/dynamic-protobuf-in-go/go) directory.
 It uses `buf` to compile the Protobuf definitions into a binary descriptor set, which is then loaded at runtime to perform dynamic serialization and reflection.